Utsav360/Caitlins-Cupcakes/README.md

 # Caitlins-Cupcakes

-Responsive web design using Bootstrap grid and Bootstrap Components
+Caitlins Cupcakes is an eCommerce site Responsive Layout built using Bootstrap grid, table, Images, and Bootstrap Components